What Happens When Your Marriage Gets Voided? And How is it Different from Divorce?

 This esoteric legal issue was covered comprehensively in a recent case called Lowe v.
 A.A. where the court traced the historic need for the distinction.
 It noted that a “void” or “null” marriage is not a divorce by another name.
 Rather, it is one that is regarded – for all purposes – as never having taken place.
 The marriage never existed because it was flawed from the outset, and no legal consequences ever arose from it.

 A divorce, in contrast, presupposes that a previous marriage did exist; the divorce order serves to put that married status to a formal end.
-A divorce can be granted where there was a valid existing legal marriage in the first place, but where some cause to end it arises afterwards.
+A divorce can be granted where there was a valid existing legal marriage in the first place, but where some cause to end it arises afterward.
 The divorce does not impinge on the reality that the marriage did exist in the past.

 Returning to flawed marriages: They can be “void”, or “voidable.”
-A marriage is legally void from the outset in certain defined circumstances, for example where:
+A marriage is legally void from the outset in certain defined circumstances, for example, where:

 - One or both spouses was married to other people at the time of the marriage;